-An investment in stocks involves a number of risks.
-The following discussion is not meant to be exhaustive, and the risks discussed do not comprise a complete list of all the risks relating to stocks.
+An investment in stock involves a number of risks.
+The following section discusses some of those risks but is not meant to be exhaustive, and the risks discussed do not comprise a complete list of all the risks relating to equity securities.
 You should consider these risks as you choose your investments.